Man shot by 3-year-old daughter in car; passenger charged

 Man shot by 3-year-old daughter in car; passenger chargedNew

 MEMPHIS, Tenn.
 (AP) — A man has been charged in connection with the fatal shooting of a father by his 3-year-old daughter in a car in Memphis, Tennessee.
-Court documents say Allante Jones has been charged with reckless homicide in the death of Jerome Smith on Wednesday.
-Police said Smith was driving a car with his daughter in the back seat when he stopped to pick Jones up.
-Police said Jones climbed into the back seat next to Smith’s daughter and took out a gun.
+Court documents say Allante Jones has been charged with reckless homicide in the man’s death on Wednesday.
+Police said the man who was shot was driving a car with his daughter in the back seat when he stopped to pick Jones up.
+Police said Jones climbed into the back seat next to the girl and took out a gun.
 Police said the girl started playing with it and the gun discharged.
-Smith was shot in the head and died at the scene.
+The girl’s father was shot in the head and died at the scene.